Instrumental/instrumentald/INSTALL.md

 # Windows

-Download the [installer](https://s3.amazonaws.com/instrumentald/1.1.2/instrumentald_1.1.2_win32.exe) and run it, adding in your API key when prompted.
+Download the [installer](https://s3.amazonaws.com/instrumentald/1.1.2/instrumentald_1.1.2_win32.exe) and run it, adding in your project token when prompted.

 # RubyGems